BioMedLab-HM/biomed-iot/README.md

 ## Performance Testing

-A test script to measure core website performance will come in teh future.
+A test script to measure core website performance will come in the future.

 ## How to Use